creed28/Personal-Blog/README.md

 ## Stack

 - [Next.js](https://nextjs.org/) - A React framework with hybrid static & server rendering, and route pre-fetching, etc.
+- [Typescript](https://www.typescriptlang.org/) - A strongly typed programming language that builds on JavaScript.
 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework packed with classes that can be composed to build any design.
 - [Three.js](https://threejs.org/) - 3D library for JavaScript.
 - [Framer Motion](https://www.framer.com/motion/) - An animation library for React.